 The function takes two required arguments:

-year, which takes the year or endyear of the Census dataset or ACS sample, and the dataset name - one of
+year, which takes the year or endyear of the Census dataset or ACS sample, and

-/summary for the Summary Tables.
 As this function requires processing thousands of variables from the Census Bureau which may take a few moments depending on the user’s internet connection, the user can specify

 cache = TRUE in the function call to store the data in the user’s cache directory for future access.
 On subsequent calls of the

 cache = TRUE will direct the function to look in the cache directory for the variables rather than the Census website.

 An example of how

 v16 <- load_variables(2016, "acs5", cache = TRUE)

 |B01001_001||Estimate!!Total||SEX BY AGE||block group|